<

-Before students can walk into school with their nose in a book—totally engrossed in the latest Dog Man or Wings of Fire—or stop to share their favorite I Survived title with friends, they need to be able to see themselves as readers, which is why cultivating a reading identity is so critical for educators.
+Before students can walk into school with their nose in a book — totally engrossed in the latest Dog Man or Wings of Fire — or stop to share their favorite I Survived title with friends, they need to be able to see themselves as readers, which is why cultivating a reading identity is so critical for educators and their students.

 What is a reading identity?
 Formed over time, reading identities are associated with how capable a student believes they are at comprehending texts and the value they place on reading.
 In other words, it requires an inquiry into a student’s understanding of both who they are as a reader and why they read.

-Scholastic Editors spoke to veteran teacher, Julie Ballew who teaches language arts and social studies in Houston, Texas.
-With a background as a literacy coach, she shared her 3 favorite tips to help students build a strong reading identity.
+Scholastic Editors spoke to long-time teacher Julie Ballew who teaches language arts and social studies in Houston, Texas.
+With a background as a literacy coach, she shared her three favorite tips to help students build a strong reading identity.

 You are the most important role model students have at school.
 They are watching your every move, so make your own “reading moves” as visible as possible.